 An Indianapolis wrongful death lawyer can review your options with you and your family during this difficult time, and help you pursue the parties responsible for compensation.

 Defining Wrongful Death

 A wrongful death in the eyes of the law is any that can be directly attributed to the intentional, reckless, or careless acts of another person.
 Many wrongful death cases arise out of situations that would otherwise be simple personal injury claims if the victim had survived.
 For example, one of the most common examples of personal injury cases involves car accidents.
 Normally, the plaintiff in such a case is an injured driver of a car who alleges that the defendant was negligent.

 However, this claim can transform into a wrongful death lawsuit if the victim in the case passes away because of the accident.
 The plaintiff still needs to prove that the defendant was negligent; it is simply in the process of assessing damages incurred that a wrongful death becomes relevant.

 A wrongful death lawsuit can also arise out of an intentional act.
-Criminal acts such as murder, manslaughter, and other forms of homicide are prime examples, but even a simple assault that inadvertently results in the victim’s death can be considered wrongful in court.
+Illegal acts such as murder, manslaughter, and other forms of homicide are prime examples, but even a simple assault that inadvertently results in the victim’s death can be considered wrongful in court.